-Water treadmills have long been used to rehabilitate equine athletes after injury, but a new study shows that they can speed cardiovascular conditioning in healthy horses as well.
+Water treadmills have long been used to rehabilitate equine athletes after injury, but a study shows that they can speed cardiovascular conditioning in healthy horses as well.

 By allowing a horse to exercise while immersed in variable heights of water—from hoof to stifle level—aqua-treadmills provide low-impact resistance that aids in restoring strength and mobility while minimizing the risk of re-injury.